QMLCommunity/font-awesome-qml/README.md

         property string source
-                Set font-awesome Font Loader source, if it is empty it will be used the font-awesome remote provided by MaxCDN ("http://maxcdn.bootstrapcdn.com/font-awesome/4.1.0/fonts/fontawesome-webfont.ttf")
+                Set font-awesome Font Loader source, if it is empty it will be used the font-awesome remote source provided by MaxCDN ("http://maxcdn.bootstrapcdn.com/font-awesome/4.1.0/fonts/fontawesome-webfont.ttf")

         property bool loaded: false